deeppavlov/DeepPavlov/docs/features/models/superglue.rst

 `RUSSE (Russian Word-in-Context)` is a reading comprehension task in which the model has to identify whether a given word is used in the same meaning in two different sentences.

-In `RWSD (The Russian Winograd Schema Challenge)` the data is a set of sentences that differ with one or two words in which syntactic ambiguity is resolved differently.
+In `RWSD (The Russian Winograd Schema Challenge)` the data is a set of sentences that differ by one or two words in which syntactic ambiguity is resolved differently.
 The model is trained to predict whether it is resolved correctly.

 `LiDiRus` is a diagnostic task in which the model has to identify whether there is entailment between two sentences.